Employee Benefit Claims & Servicing

 Payments will cease upon the employee leaving service.

 Can a lump sum payment be made?

-The policy is designed to pay a monthly benefit however, in certain circumstances, a lump sum settlement may be the most appropriate solution for all parties.
-This falls outside of the standard terms of the policy and should be discussed and negotiated with your claims handler on a case by case basis.
+A typical benefit design provides a monthly benefit however, in certain circumstances, a lump sum settlement may be the most appropriate solution for all parties.
+This would typically fall outside of the standard terms of the policy and should be discussed and negotiated with your claims handler on a case by case basis.

 How often are claims reviewed?

 The frequency of review is geared to the individual circumstances of the case and you will be advised when the next review will take place.

 What happens if an employee is not fully recovered but returns to work in a reduced capacity?

 A partial benefit may be paid at our discretion to support employees in this situation.
 The level of benefit paid will be such that it is financially advantageous to the employee to return in a reduced capacity whilst maintaining an incentive to return to full-time work.